Saboten758/Retro-Pulse/README.md

 2. Navigate to the 'Sensors' button
 3. Press the "Press me!" button to start/stop sensor updates.
 4. Explore the real-time sensor data displayed on the screen.
-5. If Your device houses a light sensor, you can also use the light sensor to turn on or off flashlight automatically!!
+5. If your device houses a light sensor, you can also use the light sensor to turn on or off flashlight automatically!!

 ## Contributing
 This is just a basic project,contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Peace!!